Hello.

 The abuser’s arsenal

 “Why does she stay?
 It doesn't make sense!”
 An abusive husband with a Bible-believing wife has an advantage—a secret weapon.
 The Bible, used in a twisted way, enables him to habitually control his wife and children and get that to which he feels entitled.
-There are a variety of verses in his arsenal, but his Tsar Canon is God telling wives to submit to their husbands.
+There are a variety of verses in his arsenal, but his Tsar Cannon is God telling wives to submit to their husbands.
 If a self-serving husband can twist the meaning of

 Books about marital abuse

-These are some of the books by Christian authors that are available for use in self-education about marital abuse - both domestic violence and emotional/mental/verbal abuse.
+These are some of the books by Christian authors that are available for use in self-education about marital abuse, both domestic violence and emotional/mental/verbal abuse.
 I have read only a small percentage of this list, therefore I naturally do not endorse every word, but I do believe the authors to be experienced in helping both the abused and the abuser.
 There is something to be learned from every person with whom we cross paths.
+Feel

-Why marital counseling is not an option
+Why marital counselling is not an option

 It is natural for pastors and counsellors unfamiliar with the true nature of spouse abuse to assume that because a couple is married, meeting with them together makes sense.
-But the National Domestic Violence Hotline states that …in order for couples counselling to be successful, both partners must be willing to take responsibility for their actions and make adjustments to their behaviour.
+But the National Domestic Violence Hotline states that In order for couples counselling to be successful, both partners must be willing to take responsibility for their actions and make adjustments to their behaviour.
 Abusive people want all of the power and control in the relationship and

 Reconciliation after separation

 After an abuse victim has separated from her husband due to repetitive and serious sin, she will be faced with deciding what her response will be when he approaches her about getting back together.
-Whether he comes with charm, tears or threats, it is crucial for her to first have full assurance that his heart is broken over the pain he has caused, he no longer minimises or justifies his sin, he welcomes consequences and
+Whether he comes with charm, tears, or threats, it is crucial for her to first have full assurance that his heart is broken over the pain he has caused, he no longer minimises or justifies his sin, he welcomes consequences and

 Abuse and the church